SayakaMiura/CloneFinderPlus/README.md

 # CloneFinder+_v0.1

 ## Description
 CloneFinder+ is a method aimed at estimating individual clone genotypes and frequencies within a tumor sample using a phylogenetic approach.
 See Huzar et al. (ref.
 1) for the detail.
-The CloneFinder+ program has been developed by Sudhir Kumar.
+The CloneFinder+ program has been developed by Jared Huzar and Sayaka Miura.
 It is written in Python.
 You are free to download, modify, and expand this code under a permissive license similar to the BSD 2-Clause License (see below).

 ## Dependencies
 CloneFinder+ is a python script developed in a Windows 64-bit architecture.